 Are you ready to try these 5 super easy Japanese recipes for fall?
 If you love Japanese food, you simply must check out Kokoro Cares, a new subscription box service that delivers high-quality Japanese ingredients to your doorstep monthly or seasonally!

-I’ll be sharing my love for homemade Japanese food by writing a few articles for Kokoro Cares.
+I’ll be sharing my love for homemade Japanese food by creating content for Kokoro Cares.
 Check out the Kickstarter page for more info!

 View this post on Instagram